visualitypl/docker-workshop/exercises.md

 **Goal: **run Docker container and play with bash

-First we are going to run **hello-world **container which was prepared by Docker Team.
+First we are going to run **hello-world **container prepared by Docker Team.
 Open your terminal and type below command.
 See what will happen.

 ```bash
 docker run hello-world